aridoza/foundational-java/java-basics/functions-scope-lesson/README.md

   }
 ```

 A function executes until it reaches a `return` statement or a closing curly brace.
-If a data type has been specified, that data (or null) must be returned or the code will not compile.
+If a data type has been specified, that data (or `null`) must be returned, or the code will not compile.

 Another solution (if it wasn't appropriate to use a return type) would be to use a global variable.

-> Check: What do you think a global variable allows you to do?
+> **Knowledge Check**: What do you think a global variable allows you to do?

-Global variables are defined at the top of a class, and by convention are named using `mVariableName`.
+Global variables are defined at the top of a class and by convention are named using `mVariableName`:

 ```java
 class Main {